-This is a new attribute added to the original class inherited from the Curation class in SpectrumDM.
+This is a new attribute added to the original Curation class inherited from the Spectrum Data Model.

 It specifies the date of public release for an observation or a data product.
 This time stamp is a convenient way to distinguish public and private observations and also tell users when a specific data product will become available.
 The value is in ISO 8601 format reusing this pattern: ("YYYY-MM-DDThh:mm:ss") and could be NULL.
-An observation with a NULL value in the releaseDate attribute is private by definition.
+An observation with a NULL value in the releaseDate attribute is proprietary by definition.